MrKalisz/PP1.3-ICD2O/README.md

 	    * *
 	     *

 2. Output "Hello World" using two print statements.
 One for "Hello " and one for "World".
-Notice the space.
+Your output should be on the same line as each other with a newline at the end.
+Notice the space!

 3. Output the following using one print statement.
+Each word should be on a different line.
 Include the quotation marks:</br>

    "Man"</br>
    "Board"</br>